Change habits by uncovering their motives

 ✳️✳️✳️

-To replace a bad habit with a better one, you can use two key ideas:
+To replace a bad habit, focus on two key ideas:

 1️⃣ Examine the bad habit

-🤔 Response: What behavior do I want to change?
-Identify the specific behavior you want to replace with a more helpful one.
-For example: “I want to stop smoking cigarettes,” “I want to cut back on sugary snacks,” or “I want to reduce my screen time before bed.”
+Identify the specific action you want to replace with a healthier one.
+For example: “I want to stop smoking,” “I want to cut back on sugary snacks,” or “I want to reduce screen time before bed.”

-You may need to observe your behavior for a few days to identify what triggers it.
-Most cues fall into five categories: location, time, emotional state, other people, or the action that came right before.
-Each time you feel the urge to do the behavior you want to change, pause and notice where you are, what time it is, how you feel emotionally (for instance, whether you’re bored, stressed, or excited), who else is around, and what you were doing just before.
-Write down these observations to spot any patterns in your triggers.
-Recognizing how certain emotional states or specific situations lead you toward the unwanted behavior is essential, as it allows you to address these triggers directly.
-This level of awareness makes it easier to change the behavior and create lasting change.
+Watch your unwanted behavior for a few days to see what triggers it.
+Most cues fall into five categories: location, time, emotional state, other people, or the action that came just before.
+Each time you feel the urge, pause and notice where you are, what time it is, how you feel, who’s around, and what you were doing.
+Write it down and look for patterns.
+This helps you tackle triggers and stick with change.

-🤔 Reward (need): How does the response make me feel right away?
-Think about how the response makes you feel in the moment.
+Notice how the behavior makes you feel in the moment.
 For example: “Smoking makes me feel relaxed,” “Eating sugary snacks gives me a quick energy boost,” or “Checking my phone gives me a sense of connection.”

-You may need to try different things to figure out what you’re really craving, and this might take some time.
-Think of yourself as a scientist experimenting with different options.
-For example, to see if relaxation is what you want, try deep breathing exercises, meditate for a few minutes, or listen to calming music instead of smoking.
-To investigate if you just need a break, take a short break away from your desk without smoking.
-If you feel like you want social connection, chat with colleagues without smoking.
-If one of these alternatives helps reduce your desire to smoke, you've found what you are really craving.
-If none of these options work, keep looking for something else that might meet your needs.
+Finding the response and cue is usually straightforward, but the reward can be trickier.
+For example, when you smoke at work, ask yourself what you’re really getting.
+Do you want relaxation, a break from your desk, or connection with colleagues?
+You may need to try different things to figure out what you’re really craving, and it might take time.
+Think of yourself as a scientist experimenting.
+For example, to see if relaxation is what you want, try deep breathing or a short meditation.
+To check if you just need a break, step away from your desk without smoking.
+To see if it’s about social connection, chat with colleagues without smoking.
+When one of these alternatives reduces your urge, you’ve found what you really want.
+If not, keep exploring other options.

 2️⃣ Choose a more helpful behavior

-When [cue], I will [do new routine] to get [reward].
+When [cue], I will [new routine] to get [reward].

 3️⃣ Change your perspective

-You can also change your perspective by focusing on the benefits of these habits instead of the negatives.
-Instead of thinking about how much time and energy going to the gym takes, think about the strength and endurance you’re gaining.
-Instead of focusing on the bitter taste of vegetables, highlight the health benefits, like a lower risk of heart disease and stroke.
-Remember, focusing on the positive aspects can create a more encouraging mindset, making it easier to stick with your new habits.
+You can also shift your perspective by focusing on the benefits instead of the hassles.
+Instead of thinking about how much time and energy a workout takes, think about the strength and stamina you’re building.
+Instead of focusing on the taste of vegetables, think about what they do for your long-term health.

 4️⃣ Reinforce the new behavior